mrzealot/absolem/index.md

 This _could_ theoretically apply to the ring and middle fingers, too, but I didn't feel the need in those cases.
 However, it really shouldn't apply for the index finger, which already has an extra column to take care of, like in the case of the [Sector](https://github.com/omkbd/Sector).

 As an example of pinky overworking, consider any regular layout (or even the [Ergodox](https://ergodox-ez.com)) vs. the [Minidox](https://geekhack.org/index.php?topic=89951.0) (of which my design is basically a slightly refined, glued together, and wireless-ized version).
-As for an illustration of the pinky angle, take a look at [this crazy thing](./pics/misc/ergowrap.jpg) (I believe called ergowrap?).
+As for an illustration of the pinky angle, take a look at the [ErgoWarp](https://github.com/pseudoku/ErgoWarp).

 ### The thumb region